 The CFPB has issued the Financial Privacy Rule that governs the privacy practices of most financial institutions.

-The GLBA also requires the FTC and other federal agencies to set standards regarding the administrative, technical and physical safeguards that financial institutions must implement to protect customer information (the Safeguards Rule).
-Each agency is charged with issuing its own Safeguards Rule that imposes specific security requirements on institutions subject to its jurisdiction, but these rules are similar in many respects.
+The GLBA also requires various financial regulators to establish standards regarding the administrative, technical and physical safeguards that financial institutions must implement to protect customer information.
+Each agency is charged with issuing its own security rule that imposes specific security requirements on institutions subject to its jurisdiction.
+These rules are similar in many respects.

-For example, the FTC’s Safeguards Rule directs all covered financial institutions to ‘develop, implement, and maintain a comprehensive information security program that . . . contains administrative, technical, and physical safeguards that are appropriate to [the institution’s] size and complexity, the nature and scope of [its] activities, and the sensitivity of any customer information at issue’.
-As part of this information security programme, the Safeguards Rule requires financial institutions to, among other things, conduct a risk assessment of the reasonably foreseeable internal and external threats to the security, confidentiality and integrity of customer information to inform the programme’s creation, designate employees to coordinate the programme, train employees, contractually require service providers to safeguard personally identifiable information about customers, test and monitor the programme’s effectiveness, and update the programme in response to testing results and changed circumstances.
+For example, the rule issued by FTC (the Safeguards Rule) for financial institutions that are not subject to the authority of the other financial regulators requires that covered financial institutions ‘develop, implement, and maintain a comprehensive information security program that . . . contains administrative, technical, and physical safeguards that are appropriate to [the institution’s] size and complexity, the nature and scope of [its] activities, and the sensitivity of any customer information at issue’.
+As part of this information security programme, the Safeguards Rule requires that financial institutions, among other things, conduct a risk assessment of the reasonably foreseeable internal and external threats to the security, confidentiality and integrity of customer information to inform the development and maintenance of its information security programme, designate employees to coordinate the programme, train employees, contractually require service providers to safeguard personally identifiable information about customers, test and monitor the programme’s effectiveness, and update the programme in response to testing results and changed circumstances.